ChainSafe/game-docs-v2/docs/v2/6_erc20-interactions.md

 :::info

-A standard interface for native & custom tokens.
+A standard interface for native & custom fungible tokens.

 :::

 ### Video Explanation Of ERC20 Prefabs

-Here's a video explanation to help you better understand our new prefabs with Sneakz
+Here's a video explanation to help you better understand our new ERC-20 prefabs, with Sneakz:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/2ysoDRCru4c?list=PLPn3rQCo3XrP6kFaurgMfMQBsyppYBhqW" title="Interacting With ERC-20 Prefabs On web3.unity v2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Call Custom Blockchain Tokens {#call-custom-blockchain-tokens}

-Connect to any EVM compatible blockchain by providing an RPC.
+Connect to any EVM-compatible blockchain by providing an RPC.
 All methods have an optional field to add an RPC URL.
-This returns the native token's balance for the chain, if you'd like to get the balance a custom erc20 token you can see the balance of example here: [https://docs.gaming.chainsafe.io/v2/erc20/](https://docs.gaming.chainsafe.io/v2/erc20/)
+This returns the native token's balance for the chain.
+If you'd like to get the balance a custom ERC-20 token, you can see a balance of example [here](https://docs.gaming.chainsafe.io/v2/erc20/).

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Providers;